5 steps to improving workplace autonomy that will drive employee engagement

 Hype them up, of course!

 Encourage the behaviour you want to see.
 Congratulate your top performers on a job well done.
 But don't stop there.
 Make sure everyone knows when someone goes above and beyond.
 Recognition and visibility combine with autonomy to promote a work culture of self-motivation.
+And will boost your engagement levels too.
 The visibility of your top performers will spur others on to do more.

 So, there you have it.
 Workplace autonomy is the secret ingredient that can help elevate your workplace culture.
 You have to trust your people with the responsibility.
 But the results are absolutely worth it!